Doctor22d/StudentResultSystem/README.md

 * Role-based access control (Admin/User)
 * Secured endpoints using Spring Security

-## Notes

-* Do not commit sensitive data such as database credentials or secret keys
-* Use environment variables or external configuration for secrets

 ## Future Improvements

-* Add frontend (React/Angular)
 * Add Docker support
 * Improve validation and error handling
 * Add reporting and analytics